 Audiological Review and Clinical Referral Paths

-A key component of a program includes the verification and confirmation of hearing shifts and other medical indications by a licensed professional.
-This step ensures the necessary review of test results, as well as recommended next steps even if your program spans multiple states.
+A key component of a program includes verifying and confirming hearing shifts and other medical indications by a licensed professional.
+This step ensures the necessary review of test results and recommended next steps, even if your program spans multiple states.
 Here we’ll discuss centrally-coordinated audiological review requirements to meet the time-bound OSHA reporting rules.

 Maintaining OSHA 300 Logs